-A magnificent waterfront gazebo, and an area known as Kite Hill that that was developed into a model glider area that attracts aviation hobbyist from all over California each year serve as other focal points of the park
+A magnificent waterfront gazebo and an area is known as Kite Hill that is a model glider area that attracts aviation hobbyist from all over California.
+Additional facilities include bicycle trails, picnic shelters, and various recreational areas throughout the park.

-These designated areas provide outdoor cooking enthusiasts with the perfect setting to grill up their favorites comfort foods while enjoying the clean clear ocean breezes that waft inland from the nearby Pacific Ocean.
+These designated areas provide outdoor cooking enthusiasts with the perfect setting to grill up their favorites comfort foods while enjoying the clean, clear ocean breezes that waft inland from the nearby Pacific Ocean.

 The hours at the park are similar to most parks in this area in that they are seasonal.
 In the colder months of fall and winter, the park is open from 6 am to 6 pm.
 Then when it warms up, the gates are open from sunrise to 9 pm.

 Laguna Niguel Regional Park is located in Laguna Niguel.
-Directions: take the Santa Ana Freeway (5) to the La Paz Road off ramp.
+Directions: Take the Santa Ana Freeway (5) to the La Paz Road off-ramp.
 Head west four miles to the park entrance.
-Open: Fall-Winter Hours, 6 a.m to 6 p.m.
-Open: Spring-Summer Hours, 6 a.m to 9 p.m.
+Open Fall-Winter Hours, 6 a.m to 6 p.m.
+Open: Spring-Summer Hours, 6 a.m.
+To 9 p.m.